blueberrypineapple/data-wolf.github.io/about_data_wolf.md

 Etc...<br>

+Thanks for checking out Data Wolf Data Science Flashcards!
-Thanks checkig out the repo!
-This project is still in progress so please check back in 2018.
+This project is still in progress so please check back in 2018!
+Keel learning that Machine Learning...